truenas/documentation/content/TrueCommand/SystemManagement/SingleSystem/TrueCommandSnapshots.md

 When you create snapshot tasks, TrueCommand uses the system the dataset is mounted in to determine what timezone it uses.

-For example, if you are in New York and the dataset is mounted to a system with a Los Angeles timezone, a snapshot task set to occur at 12:00 P.M. actually occurs at 3:00 P.M. your time.
+For example, if you are in New York and the dataset is mounted to a system with a Los Angeles timezone, a snapshot task set to run at 12:00 P.M. runs at 3:00 P.M. your time.

-To see what timezone a system is in, go to that TrueNAS system UI and navigate to **System > General** for CORE or **System Settings > General** in SCALE, and find the **Localization** widget or section.
+To see what timezone a system is in, go to that TrueNAS system UI and navigate to **System > General** for CORE or **System Settings > General** in SCALE, then find the **Localization** widget or section.

 {{< taglist tag="tcsnapshots" limit="10" >}}